npm package discovery and stats viewer.

 sortOrder

-A function to be passed to the array sort method.
-It is passed two arrays, each containing the property name (including the -- prefix) and the corresponding Declaration object.
-The function should return a number, where a negative number indicates that the first item should be sorted before the second item, a positive number indicates that the second item should be sorted before the first item, and zero indicates that the items are equal.
+A custom function can be passed to the array sort method.
+That function will receive two arrays, each containing the property name (including the -- prefix) and the corresponding Declaration object.
+The function should return a number, where a negative number indicates that the first item should be sorted before the second, a positive number indicates that the second item should be sorted before the first, and zero indicates that the items are equal.